Hello, I’m Katie Forrest, one of the directors here at Forrest Williams.

 We will work to understand your exact needs, and make an application for the Court process to be adapted around these needs.
 A Court will automatically be expected to accommodate your accessibility requirements if you are in a wheelchair, but there is no automatic understanding of the fact that you, perhaps, shouldn’t be asked double-negatives or will need additional time to process questions before being able to answer.
 We see in particular many young men with autism or Asperger’s Syndrome, or mental ages younger than their actual age, being charged with sexual offences.

-We pride ourselves on having the specialist knowledge required to be the best team to assist in these cases.
+We pride ourselves on having the specialist knowledge required to be the best team to assist in these cases and this is confirmed by our receiving the Autism Friendly Award from the National Autistic Society.
 In some cases, because of our experience and understanding of additional needs, we have even identified vulnerabilities in a client that have never been diagnosed, and guided those clients through the assessment and diagnosis process while preparing their legal case.
 In these cases, the families often feel that while the legal case has been traumatic, the diagnosis has been a blessing.

 We have the understanding of real-life, hands-on experience of additional needs – we have not just attended a half day course to learn the basics because we ‘should’, we have deliberately chosen to use our experience to help, because we must.